 For most of these benefits you will need to make a claim through the Department of Work and Pensions (DWP) rather than the council.
 Information on how to claim is provided for each benefit.

-You are considered working age if you are 16 or older and younger than the state pension age.
+You are considered working age if you are 16 or older and younger than the State Pension age which is currently the same for both women and men at the age of 66.
 If you are age 16 or 17 the rules for benefits are complex and you should ask for independent advice on any benefits you may be able to claim.
-Working age claimants can be placed in one of three groups:

 - Income Support